eduwass/datastar/sdk/typescript/README.md

 ## 📖 Documentation

+> **Note:** This SDK supports multiple JavaScript runtimes: Node.js, Deno, and Bun.
+When developing or contributing to this SDK, you'll need to have these runtimes installed to test across all supported platforms.
+The main package.json scripts use Deno for building and testing, so make sure you have Deno installed as your primary development environment.

 Implements the [SDK spec](../README.md) and exposes an abstract ServerSentEventGenerator class that can be used to implement runtime specific